The 20 Best Melanoma Doctors in Canada

 Montreal, QC, CA

-Wilson Miller practices in Montreal, Canada.
+Wilson Miller practices practicing medicine in Montreal, Canada.
 Mr. Miller is rated as a Distinguished expert by MediFind in the treatment of Melanoma.
-His top areas of expertise are Melanoma, Breast Cancer, Metastatic Brain Tumor, and Acute Promyelocytic Leukemia.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Melanoma, Breast Cancer, Metastatic Brain Tumor, and Diffuse Large B-Cell Lymphoma (DLBCL).

 Distinguished in Melanoma